buddyfavors/autorenter-nodeexpress-api/README.md

 The following steps describe the recommended development workflow.

-1. Pull from Master.
+1. Pull from the Development branch.
-1. Build the containers.
+1. [Re]build and start the containers, as described above.
 1. Browse the app.

 >If you encounter problems with any of this, please see the Troubleshooting section, below.

 If you are implementing a new feature, in addition to the previous steps you should:

-1. Create a feature branch by branching off of Master.
+1. Create a feature branch by branching off of Development.
-1. Implement your feature. *Note that during this process you should regularly (at least 1x/day) merge the Master branch into your feature branch to ensure your code is staying current with work being done by the rest of the team.*
+1. Implement your feature. *Note that during this process you should regularly (at least 1x/day) merge the Development branch into your feature branch to ensure your code is staying current with work being done by the rest of the team.*
 	1. Develop
 		1. Make changes to code, scripts, etc.
 		1. Lint your code.